alffox/memory-game/README.md

 ## Project for the Front-End Web Developer Nanodegree - Intermediate Javascript

-The live app can be seen at https://alffox.github.io/memory-game/
+Play the game at https://alffox.github.io/memory-game/

 A browser-based card matching game (also known as _Concentration_)